What happens when we throw something "away"?

 Don't "wishcycle" and include something you're not sure about.
 When in doubt, throw it out.

 Backyard composting is the most sustainable answer for non-edible food scraps.
 See this example guide to get started.
+Only raw fruit and vegetable scraps, plus things like paper towels and leaves, go in backyard compost.

-Learn about Sustainable Materials Management.
+Learn about our food scraps destination, Sustainable Materials Management.

 Textiles: see our Textile Recycling Page